-AIDS HEALTH CARE FOUNDATION : CUTTING EDGE MEDICINE AND ADVOCACY REGARLESS OF ABILITY TO PAY
+AIDS HEALTHCARE FOUNDATION : CUTTING-EDGE MEDICINE AND ADVOCACY REGARDLESS OF ABILITY TO PAY

 AHF Global :

-The Los Angeles-based AIDS Healthcare Foundation (AHF) is a global nonprofit organization providing cutting-edge medicine and advocacy to over 1,000,000 people in 43 countries.
+The Los Angeles-based AIDS Healthcare Foundation (AHF) is a global nonprofit organization providing cutting-edge medicine and advocacy to over 1.4 million people in 45 countries.
 We are currently the largest provider of HIV/AIDS medical care in the world.

 AHF funds its mission to rid the world of AIDS through a network of pharmacies, thrift stores, healthcare contracts and other strategic partnerships.
 Generating new, innovative ways of treatment, prevention and advocacy has been the hallmark of our success.